poacs/chrome-extension/README.md

-# Research Swift‑Assist Chrome Extension
+# Research Swift‑Assist

 Smart academic‑paper assistant in your browser.

 This project demonstrates how to build a Chrome extension using [React](https://react.dev/) with TypeScript and Vite.
 It showcases key features such as interacting with Chrome APIs ([storage](https://developer.chrome.com/docs/extensions/reference/api/storage), [contextMenus](https://developer.chrome.com/docs/extensions/reference/api/contextMenus)), testing with [Jest](https://jestjs.io/) and [Sinon](https://sinonjs.org/), and structuring a React app with separation of concerns.

-## Core features
+## Core Features

+1. Metadata extractor (Google Scholar + arXiv)
+2. LLM summarizer
+3. Citation generator (APA / BibTeX)

 ## Installation